dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 title: JavaScript Quickstart
 ---

-In this guide we will show you how to create a basic setup so you can benefit from the dfuse GraphQL API under on of supported JavaScript environment:
+In this guide we will show you how to create a basic setup so that you can benefit from the dfuse GraphQL API under one of the supported JavaScript environments:

 - Browser through a bundler like Webpack (includes Create React App projects) (`Bundler` code tab)
 - Browser standalone (`Browser` code tab)
 - Node.js server (`Node.js` code tab)

 {{< alert type="note" >}}
-While not in the supported list (yet), you should in theory be able to use the example under a React Native environment.
+While not yet in the supported list, you should be able to use the example under a React Native environment.
 {{< /alert >}}

 All examples uses ES6 syntax with `await/async` keywords, using `import` keywords on `Bundler` and `Browser` environments while using the `require` syntax on Node.js environment.
-However,

-{{< alert type="note" >}}
-The library compiles itself to down to ES5 features so we support older ES5 compliant browsers that are not compatible with ES6 features (IE 11 for example).
+However, the library compiles itself to down to ES5 features, so we support older ES5 compliant browsers that are not compatible with ES6 features (IE 11 for example).
-{{< /alert >}}

 We assume the commands below are performed in an empty project folder.
 To quickly start an empty project: